cainydev/cainydev/README.md

-- 👋 Hi, I’m John from Germany
+👋 &nbsp;**Hi, I’m John from Germany**<br>
-- 👀 I’m interested in Webdevelopment, PHP, Laravel, TailwindCSS, AlpineJS and Livewire and gardening
+👀 &nbsp;I’m interested in Webdevelopment, PHP, Laravel, TailwindCSS, AlpineJS and Livewire and gardening<br>
-- 🌱 I’m always trying to learn new languages, paradigms and concepts
+🌱 &nbsp;I’m always trying to learn new languages, paradigms and concepts<br>
-- 💞️ If you have a fun idea for an collaboration, hit me up!
+💞️ &nbsp;If you have a fun idea for an collaboration, hit me up!<br>
-- 📫 You can reach me per DM on Github or on Discord: cainybtw
+📫 &nbsp;You can reach me per DM on Github or on Discord: `cainybtw`<br>

 ### Languages
 | Skill/Language | Progress | Notes |